tcwcodes/coa-dev-challenges/frontend/README.md

 Here's an example user story that may help guide what you develop:

-> As a division manager for parking enforcement, I would like to be able to see statistics on dockless usage for a given date ranges (ex: SXSW, March 8 - March 17, 2019).
+> As a division manager for parking enforcement, I would like to be able to see statistics on dockless usage for a given date range (ex: SXSW Festival, March 8-17, 2019).
 >
 > I would like to see counts of these stats:
 > - Total # of Trips